oroinc/documentation/install_upgrade/upgrade.rst

     .. note::

-       If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the uprgade to flush cached bytecode from the previous installation.
+       If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the upgrade to flush cached bytecode from the previous installation.